HamiltonWang/magentoTutorial/class_creating_module.md

 </code></pre>

 ## 3. Creating the module files and folders
-### 3-1. create folders
+### 3-1. 新增檔案夾

     app/code/Aiart
     app/code/Aiart/Hotel

+第一個espace and the second one is the module folder first is the nam

-first is the namespace and the second one is the module folder you can have multiple modles for the same namespace.
+espace and the second one is the module folder you can have multiple modles for the same namespace.
 Normally namespace is your company name.

 ### 3-2. module.xml